Convergence Rates of Gaussian ODE Filters: Numerical experiments

-\hans{Note that the deviation from perfect straight line convergence rates for large step-sizes is perfectly known as can, e.g., be seen in the work-precision diagrams of \cite{hairer87:_solvin_ordin_differ_equat_i} and \cite{hairer96:_solvin_ordin_differ_equat_ii}!}
+In the case of $R \equiv 0$, even $(q+1)$\textsuperscript{th} order convergence rates appear to hold true for all three ODEs and $q \in \{1,2,3\}$.
+Note that it is more difficult to validate these convergence rates for $q=4$, for all three test problems and small $h>0$, since numerical instability can contaminate the analytical rates. \hans{Note that the deviation from perfect straight line convergence rates for large step-sizes is perfectly known as can, e.g., be seen in the work-precision diagrams of \citet{hairer87:_solvin_ordin_differ_equat_i} and \citet{hairer96:_solvin_ordin_differ_equat_ii}!}

-\subsection{Calibration of Credible Intervals}
+\subsection{Calibration of credible intervals}

-To demonstrate the convergence rates of the posterior credible intervals proved in \Cref{theorem:contraction_of_credible_intervals}, we now restrict our attention to the case of $q=1$, that was considered therein.
+To demonstrate the convergence rates of the posterior credible intervals proved in Theorem \ref{theorem:contraction_of_credible_intervals}, we now restrict our attention to the case of $q=1$, that was considered therein.
 As in \Cref{subsec:exp_original_WPD}, we numerically solve the IVPs \cref{eq:ex_ODE_logistic,eq:ex_ODE_linear} with the Gaussian ODE filter with a once IBM prior with fixed scale $\sigma=1$.
 We again employ the minimal $R \equiv 0$ and maximal measurement variance $R \equiv K_R h^q$ (for $h \leq 1$) which are permissible under \Cref{ass:R} as a measurement model. \Cref{fig2:wpd_2_credible_intervals} depicts the resulting convergence rates in work-precision diagrams.

-As the parallel standard deviation (std.~dev.) and $h^1$ convergence curves show, the credible intervals contract at the rate of $h^1$ guaranteed by \Cref{theorem:contraction_of_credible_intervals}.
+As the parallel standard deviation (std.~dev.) and $h^1$ convergence curves show, the credible intervals asymptotically contract at the rate of $h^1$ guaranteed by Theorem \ref{theorem:contraction_of_credible_intervals}.
 In all four diagrams of \Cref{fig2:wpd_2_credible_intervals}, the global error shrinks at a faster rate than the width of the credible intervals.
 This is unsurprising for $R \equiv 0$ as we have already observed convergence rates of $h^{q+1}$ in this case.
 While this effect is less pronounced for $R \equiv K_R h^q$, it still results in underconfidence as $h \to 0$.
-Remarkably, the credible intervals only begin to shrink, when the error decreases, as can be seen in the lower left plot.
+Remarkably, the shrinking of the standard deviations seems to be `adaptive' to the numerical error---by which we mean that, as long as the numerical error hardly decreases (up to $10^{1.75}$ evaluations of $f$), the standard deviation also stays almost constant, before adopting its $h^1$ convergence asymptotic (from $\approx 10^{2.00}$).